 KidCoder and TeenCoder teach different programming languages, so one student may productively work their way through both series.
 KidCoder is an easier sequence, so begin with those courses if planning to take both levels.

 There is some overlap between the series, as each will teach computer programming "from the ground up".
 So students that have already taken KidCoder will find some aspects of TeenCoder very familiar, and can progress quickly through those sections.
 However TeenCoder will also treat subjects in more depth and cover a somewhat different mix of topics, including object-oriented programming.

 The second-semester TeenCoder courses also branch out into new technologies not taught at the KidCoder level.

 Our courses assume the student is already familiar with using a keyboard and mouse to select and run programs, navigate application menu systems, and generally interact with their operating system.

-Students should understand how to store and retrieve files on the hard disk and how to use built-in operating system applications to navigate a file system and directory structures.
+Programming students* should understand how to store and retrieve files on the hard disk and how to use built-in operating system applications (Windows/File Explorer, Mac OS Finder) to navigate a file system and directory structures.
 It is helpful to also have some familiarity with text editors and using web browsers to find helpful information on the Internet.

 We teach students how to program a computer from the ground up, but they should already know the basics about using one!

-Our courses are completed by your student on their own computer; this is not an Internet (web)-based curriculum!
+Our courses are completed by your student on your own computer.
 Therefore please make sure your computer meets the minimum requirements for the software that will be installed for the course.

 You do not need to purchase any additional 3rd party software; you only pay for our course material!